osisoft/AVEVA-Adapter-DNP3-Docs/content/main/shared-content/installation/install-using-docker.md

 Docker is a set of tools that you can use on Linux to manage application deployments.
 This topic provides examples of how to create a Docker container with the adapter.

-**Note:** If you want to use Docker, you must be familiar with the underlying technology and have determined that it is appropriate for your planned use of the adapter.
+**Note:** The use of Docker is only recommended if your environment requires it.
+Only users proficient with Docker should use it to install the adapter.
 Docker is not required to use the adapter.

 ## Create a startup script